-Alabama updated hemp laws to legalize CBD soon after the 2018 Farm Bill was signed into law, and this legislation also affected the legal status of Delta-8 in the state.
+Alabama updated hemp laws to legalize CBD soon after the 2018 Farm Bill was signed into law, and this legislation also affected the legal status of hemp-derived THC in the state.
 May 30th of 2019, Alabama enrolled amendments to Alabama code 2-8-381.

 Amongst other things, the bill specifically amended the definition of hemp so that it closely matches federal regulations.
 It also effectively removed tetrahydrocannabinols (THCs) derived from hemp from the states list of Controlled Substances by amending the state’s Food, Drug, and Cosmetic Act.

 Relating to hemp; to amend Sections 2-8-381, 2-8-383, 20-2-2, Code of Alabama 1975, and 20-2-23 as last amended by Act 2018-552, 2018 Regular Session, Code of Alabama 1975; to require the Department of Agriculture and Industries, in consultation with the Governor and Attorney General, to develop a plan for monitoring and regulating the production of hemp, and submit the plan to the federal Secretary of Agriculture; to exclude from Schedule I controlled substances classified as tetrahydrocannabinols (THCs) derived from hemp; and to revise definitions.

 (3) HEMP PRODUCTS.
 Any and all products made from industrial hemp, including, but not limited to, cloth, cordage, fiber, food, fuel, paint, paper, particleboard, plastics, seed, seed meal and seed oil for consumption, and for cultivation if the seeds originate from industrial hemp varieties.